Whether it’s your first or fiftieth cruise booking a cabin on a cruise ship is never easy, not with so many different things to consider!

 As ships have got bigger and bigger the cruise lines have come up with more and more innovations to try and encourage people to book with them.
-On Royal Caribbean’s largest, Oasis, class of ships (Oasis, Allure and Harmony of the Seas), as well as having the standard balcony cabins that face out to sea, they added new categories that looked out over the Boardwalk and Central Park areas of the ship (see image below).
+On Royal Caribbean’s largest, Oasis, class of ships (Oasis, Allure, Harmony and Symphony of the Seas), as well as having the standard balcony cabins that face out to sea, they added new categories that looked out over the Boardwalk and Central Park areas of the ship.

 Now as you’d expect these balcony cabins are sold much cheaper than the standard balcony cabins but privacy is, how can we put it…?